About Me.

 Dalhousie Univeristy | 2021 - Present

 I am currently a PhD student under the supervision of Dr. Joseph Malloch & Dr. Sageev Oore.
 I work in the Graphics and Experential Media (GEM) Lab within the Faculty of Computer Science at Dalhousie Univeristy.
-My research currently involves using unsupervised/generative Machine Learning (VAEs, GANs, etc.) for developing user-centric Digital Musical Instruments and other human-focused uses.
+My research currently involves exploring how continuous interactions for Generative Machine Learning models can better support creative practitioners and their individual workflows than current text-prompt or chat based interfaces.
+Furthermore, I actively develop software and hardware prototypes, including new Digital Musical Instruments, in order to evaluate the use of continuous interactions with GenAI in creative contexts from a human-centric perspective.

-Since the summer of 2020 I have worked as a Reserach Assistant in the GEM Lab at Dalhousie.
-Our projects have included work in Virtual and Augmented Reality (VR/AR), Space Syntax, Music Technology, and more.
+I have also contributed to other projects in the GEM Lab, including work on Virtual and Augmented Reality (VR/AR), Space Syntax, Music Technology, and more.

 See the Research page for more information about the work we've completed at the GEM Lab.